Up in the Air, Junior Birdmen

 Lombok was an interesting place.
 Drier than Bali, but still fairly green.
 This view near the town of Kuta, on the south coast of the island, shows the greenery.

 We arrived on July 31, 1994, and stayed a few days.
 One of the persistent clichés about the island was that it’s “not as spoiled” as Bali, which wasn’t remotely spoiled, as in ruined by its popularity.
-Bali shrugs its lovely shoulders and the visitors pass through.
+Bali shrugs her lovely shoulders and the visitors pass through.

 Still, that sentiment was in guidebook print, and I heard people talk that way, including one woman who was persuaded that the further east you traveled in the Lesser Sunda – Lombok, Sumbawa, Flores, and so on. — the better.
 I couldn’t say for sure, since we didn’t make it any further east than Lombok.
 But maybe she was just romanticizing poverty.